-Part I Answer ALL questions in Part I. Each question carries six (6) marks.

-- (a) Enumerate any two (2) means of settling disputes under a motor policy.
-(4 marks) (b) What major change in practice was brought about by the Road Traffic Act 1972?
-(2 marks) Solution (a) The means of settling disputes under a motor policy are through: - (a) The means of settling disputes under a motor policy are through:
+1. (a) Enumerate any two (2) means of settling disputes under a motor policy.

+(b) What major change in practice was brought about by the Road Traffic Act 1972?
+(2 marks)

+- (a) The means of settling disputes under a motor policy are through: - arbitration;

-\ arbitration; \ financial ombudsman service; \ alternative dispute resolution (2 marks for each correctly stated mean.
+- financial ombudsman service; - alternative dispute resolution

+(2 marks for each correctly stated mean.
 Maximum of 2 to be graded.
-Sub-Total: 4 marks) - (b) The major change in practice that was brought about by the Road Traffic Act 1972 was that insurers began the practice of issuing a 15-day temporary certificate with their renewal notices so that modestly late payment of the renewal premium would not leave a gap in cover for the purpose of the Road Traffic Act.
-(2 marks) (Grand Total: 6 marks) - 2. (a) (i) Define the term "ex-gratia payment".
-(2 marks) (ii) Justify the "ex-gratia payment" occasionally embarked upon by motor insurers.
-(2 marks) (b) State the usual wordings of a "market value" in relation to motor insurance policy.
+Sub-Total: 4 marks)

+(b) The major change in practice that was brought about by the Road Traffic Act 1972 was that insurers began the practice of issuing a 15-day temporary certificate with their renewal notices so that modestly late payment of the renewal premium would not leave a gap in cover for the purpose of the Road Traffic Act.
 (2 marks)

+- 2. (a) (i) Define the term "ex-gratia payment".
+(2 marks) - (ii) Justify the "ex-gratia payment" occasionally embarked upon by motor insurers.
+(2 marks) - (b) State the usual wordings of a "market value" in relation to motor insurance policy.
+(2 marks)

 - (a) (i) Ex-gratia payment is a claim settlement or payment made to the insured out of favour and or other business considerations and NOT by right. - (ii) The claimant/insured might have breached a warranty or a condition of the policy such that ordinarily, his claim should not have been paid and perhaps because of the long-standing relationship or other vital considerations, the claim is paid instead of outright repudiation of liability.
 When such payment is made, the insurer cannot recover from the reinsurer since liability is not engaged abinitio.

 (2 marks) - (b) A typical wording for a "market value" in relation to motor insurance policy is: "The maximum the company will pay is the market value of your car, accessories and spare parts at the time of loss or damage or the Insured value, whichever is less".
-(2 marks)